 The following courses (descriptions taken from the current UTM Catalog) exist in French, German, Japanese and Spanish in order to permit our students the flexibility for gaining true linguistic proficiencies immersed in a target second language and culture.
 They are determined to be transferable courses on the basis of placement and availability in the host institution, as well as inn consultation with the participating student.
 Other courses may be applicable; students are encouraged to with their foreign language advisor.

 300 (500) Intensive Conversation in a Foreign Country (3) Note: not available in Japanese.
 In-residence training in the foreign language of the area visited.
 The course elected must be approved in advance by the Chair of the Department of Modern Foreign Languages.
 Research project required for graduate credit.
 Prereq: FREN 222, GERM 222, SPAN 222 or equivalent.

 360 (560) Studies Abroad (3) In-residence study of the literature, language, or civilization of the area visited.
 Relevant field trips.
 Must be approved in advance by the Chair of the Department of Modern Foreign Languages.
 Research paper required for graduate credit.
 Prereq: FREN 341 or 342, GERM 341 or 342, SPAN 341 or 342.

 370 (570) Travel Study (1-3) A combination of travel and study experiences in the U.S. or abroad designed to enrich students' knowledge of the target foreign language and culture.
 May be taught as an organized study tour under faculty supervision or as an independent travel and study project with prior department approval.
 Topics, prerequisites, and course requirements announced in advance.
 Research paper required for graduate credit.
 Students may repeat course with change of topic for maximum of six hours credit.
-Chair of the Department of Modern Foreign Languages approval must be obtained for travel-study courses to count towards minor, major, or Certificate of Proficiency.
+Chair of the Department of Modern Foreign Languages approval must be obtained for travel-study courses to count towards minor, major, or Recognition of Proficiency.
 Not regularly offered.